zglueck/workshop-demo/sections/4/wcs.md

     WorldWind.WebCoverageService.create(serviceAddress);
     ```

 2. A `Promise` provides a `then` function which passes the asynchronous result of the `Promise`.
 For the `WebCoverageService.create` function the callback value returned is the fully configured `WebCoverageService`; The `WebCoverageService` maintains references to the capabilities and coverage description documents of the WCS.
 It also maintains an array of `WcsCoverage` objects representing the available coverages from the WCS.
-The `WcsCoverage` object is a simple object which contains common properties of a coverage that different components of WebWorldWind might utilize (`Sector`, resolution, etc.) In this step, lets add functionality which adds a list of the names and resolutions of the coverages available from the WorldWind26 server below the globe canvas:
+The `WcsCoverage` object is a simple object which contains common properties of a coverage that different components of WebWorldWind might utilize (`Sector`, resolution, etc.) In this step, lets add functionality which adds a list of the names and resolutions of the coverages available from the WorldWind26 server on the globe canvas:

     ```javascript
     var serviceAddress = "https://worldwind26.arc.nasa.gov/wcs";